-The week of July 17 is National Zoo Keeper Week, and to celebrate the frontline stars of our Animal Care staff, we want to share some inside looks at what keepers do at the Zoo!
+The third full week of July is National Zoo Keeper Week, and to celebrate the frontline stars of our Animal Care staff, we want to share some inside looks at what keepers do at the Zoo!
 Aside from wearing cool outfits and sharing their first-hand knowledge with guests, keepers do dozens of things that affect the day-to-day lives of animals.

 First of all, they feed them!
 For some animals, this includes gathering leaves called “browse” from around Griffith Park and the City.
 Keepers also provide training, assist in medical procedures, conduct research and apply findings to enhance animal wellbeing; provide enrichment and monitor for changes in behavior; understand and respond to group dynamics for social animals; adjust routines and diets when needed; and clean up—there’s lots of cleaning involved in caring for animals at the Zoo.
 Aside from these usual activities, some keepers may even be called on to assist in field conservation efforts and wildlife releases.